surniaulula/wpsso/readme.txt

 * **Improvements**
 	* Added support for the new 'priceType' property in Schema UnitPriceSpecification markup:
 		* Added a new "Product Price Type" option in the Document SSO metabox.
-		* Added a new "Default Price Type" option in the SSO &gt; General Settings page.
 		* Added a new "Product Price Type Custom Field" option in the SSO &gt; Advanced Settings page.
+		* Added a new "Default Product Price Type" option in the SSO &gt; General Settings page.
 * **Bugfixes**
 	* Fixed SSO &gt; Advanced Settings &gt; Metadata &gt; Custom Fields tab option values (should be blank, not 0) in the WPSSO Core Standard edition.
 * **Developer Notes**